The Cook Report

 How to cook halloumi.
 Halloumi cheese sliced on a plate on a marble background

-Fried halloumi is the was we most often eat halloumi and it is so good.
+Fried halloumi is the way we most often eat halloumi and it is so good.

-Once you've done that heat a non-stick pan to a medium heat.
+Once you've done that heat a non-stick frying pan over a medium heat.
 The halloumi release liquid when it cooks so there's no need to add any oil.

-Add the halloumi slices and cook until browned on one side, it normally only takes a couple of minutes to get all golden and delicious.
+Add the slices of halloumi and cook for a few minutes until browned on one side, it normally only takes a couple of minutes to get all golden and delicious.
 Gently flip, remember that the halloumi will be quite soft now so be careful, and cook until golden on the other side.
 Remove from the pan and serve.

 Keep scrolling for some ideas on how to use halloumi in different recipes!